MohitNodeJS/JWT-Token/README.md

   Environment Variables

 * #### soft-delete-plugin-mongoose :
-  soft delete documents and restore
+  Soft delete documents and restore

 * #### Middleware :
   Express.js is a routing and Middleware framework for handling the different routing of the webpage and it works between the request and response